-As discussed above, the Company utilizes interest rate swap agreements to convert a portion of its interest rate exposure from floating rates to fixed rates to reduce its cash flow risk associated with the First Mortgage Loan and the Mezzanine Loan.
-These agreements were extended on July 15, 2020 and will expire on July 15, 2021.
-Under the swap agreements, the Company receives a variable rate of LIBOR plus 750 basis points and pays a fixed rate of interest that is adjusted quarterly.
-The fair values of the swap agreements were not significant as of March 31, 2021 or 2020.
+As discussed above, the Company has utilized and continues to utilize interest rate swap agreements to convert a portion of its interest rate exposure from floating rates to fixed rates to reduce its cash flow risk associated with the New First Mortgage Loan, First Mortgage Loan and the Mezzanine Loan.
+These swap agreements will expire on various dates through December 15, 2023.
+The fair values of the swap agreements as of December 31, 2021 and 2020, were \$111 and \$0, respectively, and are included in other long-term assets in the accompanying balance sheets.
 The fair values of the swap agreements exclude accrued interest and take into consideration current interest rates and current likelihood of the cap counterparties' compliance with its contractual obligations.